maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

 # Contrast

-Contrast is a 'strinkingly' different state between two or more things.
+Contrast is a 'strikingly' different state between two or more things.

 **Contrast allows us to notice things**